cnorick/curse-of-strahd-notes/Session Notes/Session 7.md

 Meanwhile, [[Bardolf]] splits off to inspect the [[Old Bonegrinder (O)#The Megaliths|Megaliths]] near the edge of the forest.
 He find that each of them are carved with images of cities, each one depicting a different season.
 He also notices that there are ravens circling and picking at something on the top of one of them.
 He climbs the megalith to find that they're picking a pie.

-As he's walking back to join the party, he steps on a pile of teeth, that he brings back to the party for inspection. [[Pelanil]] recognizes that they're smaller than his teeth
+As he's walking back to join the party, he steps on a pile of teeth, that he brings back to the party for inspection. [[Pelanil]] recognizes that they're smaller than his teeth.

+Spooked at this point, the party considers turning tail and continuing their journey